Time To Go

 • Concepts: Cross rhythms (3 over 2), ledger lines (up 4, but mostly 2 – 3), parallel octaves w/ sway between notes, 7th chords, 9th chords

-This piece was inspired by a variation of a chord progression John Williams has used to create jazzy, elegant moods.
+The chord progression is a variation John Williams has used to create jazzy, elegant moods.
 In addition, this might be the easiest piece in terms of technique in the “May The Fourth” collection.

 The smallest note is barred sixteenth notes.
 The rhythms (including cross rhythms) create a swaying feel to this piece.